department-of-veterans-affairs/vets-website/_disability/3-claims-appeal.md

 ### How the Board of Appeals works:

-If you selected an optional in-person or video teleconference hearing with a Veterans Law Judge at the (Board of Veterans’ Appeals)[LINK TO OUR PAGE], the hearing will be scheduled at your local VA office (or in Washington, DC, if you selected that location).
+If you selected an optional in-person or video teleconference hearing with a Veterans Law Judge at the [Board of Veterans’ Appeals]({{ site.url}}/disability-benefits/claims-appeal/court-of-appeals/veterans-appeals-board/index.html), the hearing will be scheduled at your local VA office (or in Washington, DC, if you selected that location).

 - You may request an optional personal hearing before an adjudicator who works at your local VA office or a Veterans Law Judge who works at the Board of Veterans’ Appeals.
 - If you request an optional hearing, it will significantly delay a Board decision because optional hearings take more time to schedule.